amirdehsarvi/amirdehsarvi.github.io/_pages/cv.md

 Service and leadership
 ======
-* 2022: Conference committee member of <a href="http://www.evostar.org/2022/evoapps/">EvoApplications&#42;</a>, 25th European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2022, held in Seville (Spain).
+* 2022: Conference committee member of <a href="http://www.evostar.org/2022/evoapps/">EvoApplications&#42;</a>, 25th European Conference on the Applications of Evolutionary and bio-inspired Computation, part of evo*2022, held in Madrid (Spain).
 * 2021: Reviewer for the journal of Frontiers in Human Neuroscience.
 * 2021: <a href="http://www.sinapse.ac.uk/research-resources/topic-groups#IA">SINAPSE-IA</a> Deputy Lead
 * 2021: Reviewer for the journal of Genetic Programming and Evolvable Machines.